Additional Climber FAQ – Click Here

 Please see the Event Information page for details on current registration fees.
 All participants are required to raise a minimum of $100 in addition to their registration fee by the morning of the climb in order to participate.

-You can register online as part of a team by clicking here or you can register online as an individual by clicking here or you call our office and register over the phone during normal business hours at (248) 784-2000.
-For special instructions, click here.
+You can register online as part of a team by clicking here or you can register online as an individual by clicking here or you can call our office and register over the phone during normal business hours at (513)985-3990.
+For special registration instructions, click here.

-Please refer to the Climber FAQs page for specifics on check-in times.
+Please refer the Climber FAQ for specifics on check-in times.

 Please refer to the Directions page for specifics.